Keene State College: Mason Library

 The Mason Library is home to the Cohen Center for Holocaust and Genocide Studies.
 This facility also houses KSC's reference collection, as well as a periodicals collection, a newspaper archive, and a video and DVD collection, which is surpassed by the collection held by the film department in the Media Arts Center.

 The library is named for Wallace Edward Mason, who was the President of Keene Normal School from 1911 until 1939.
 In 2018, a new wing of the building was opened which includes an expanded Cohen Center for Holocaust and Genocide Studies.

 In Fall 2021, the Center for Research & Writing moved from its original location on 81 Blake Street into a larger dedicated space in the Mason Library, offering peer tutoring services in speaking, researching, and writing processes.

 Pondside II

 Pondside II houses 120 co-ed residents - all juniors and seniors - in four-person, carpeted apartments.
 Each apartment consists of four single bedrooms, a shared bathroom, living area, and a kitchen equipped with a stove, oven, microwave, and refrigerator.
 Overhead lighting is provided in each bedroom and common area.
 Students who live in this area are responsible for cleaning and supplying their bathrooms.

 Putnam Science Center

 The David F. Putnam Science Center was recently renovated and is home to the Computer Science department and other major science fields.
-The KSC Science Center includes several computer labs containing 440 computers in total.
-All computers dual boot Windows/FreeBSD and have access to the wireless network.
+The KSC Science Center includes several Windows computer labs.
+These lab devices run ArcGIS, Apache NetBeans, and other specialized software that students have access to.